tslamic/FancyBackground/README.md

                .start();
 ```

-Don't forget to add the following in your `build.gradle`
+Don't forget to add the following in your `build.gradle`:

 ```
 dependencies {